 Smart contracts are self-executing immutable contracts in which the content of the agreement between the client and the seller is written directly with accuracy into the lines of code.
 There is no need to worry about information being exploited because a third party isn't involved.
 Since the transaction records on the blockchain are encrypted, they are extremely difficult to hack.

 Smart contracts have the potential to change many industries.
-The use cases are in banking, insurance, logistics and supply chain management, energy, mortgage lending, real estate transactions, the arts, education, etc.
+The use cases are in banking, insurance, blockchain in logistics, energy, mortgage lending, blockchain in real estate, the arts, education, etc.

 What’s a Smart Contract?